-Donna Casey, Pc Casey's wife, posted a picture of her husband's injuries on social media in a bid to get witnesses to come forward following the incident in the early hours of Monday, January 6.
+Donna Casey, the wife of Pc Jon Casey, posted a picture of her husband's injuries on social media in a bid to get witnesses to come forward following the incident in the early hours of Monday, January 6.

 Posting on Facebook, Mrs Casey said: "This is my husband Jon Casey who is the police offer that was run over today in Woodford Bridge by driver of car that failed to stop for police.

 "He is a father of three boys, a son, a brother and my best friend."

 At 12.10am on Monday, January 6, officers indicated for a grey Mini Cooper to stop in Chigwell Road, near Saint Barnabas Road in South Woodford.
 It failed to stop and a pursuit was authorised.